 Nineteen University of Chicago faculty members have received distinguished service professorships or named professorships.

-All appointments listed below are effective Jan.
-1, 2022.
+All appointments are effective July 1, unless otherwise noted.

 Biological Sciences Division